The Reality War: Filming and post-production

 "The Reality War" was directed by Alex Sanjiv Pillai.
 Gatwa's action sequences on a personal transporter were filmed in front of a green screen.
 A scene where Anita opens a door to see the Third Doctor and the Daleks was originally intended to be created using archive footage from the 1972 Doctor Who serial Day of the Daleks.
 However, Pillai came up with the idea to use a practical Dalek prop in the foreground for a better connection between the two stories.
 The scene with Omega required shooting the scene in a wider shot to accommodate Omega's size, with Panjabi being strung on wires to allow Omega to pick her up.

-Principal photography on series fifteen finished in May 2024, but additional filming reportedly took place the following February.
-The additional scenes, which comprised a third of the episode, were speculated to have been necessary to allow Gatwa to leave the series, and were also rumoured to include the appearance of Whittaker and Piper.
-Additionally, some scenes were supposedly removed from the original final cut, one of which would have introduced Archie Lal as Belinda's father Hari.
+Principal photography on series fifteen finished in May 2024, Post-production on the episode was still incomplete by April 2025, something that Davies attributed to the large number of visual effects that the episode contained.
+Composer Murray Gold also had appendicitis, further delaying the episode.
+Davies hoped to have the final edit approved by 17 April.